domnantas/ham.guide/src/README.md

     details: Information should be accessible to anyone, no matter what language they speak.
 If your language is not available on ham.guide, consider helping your community and translate it.
   - title: Works Offline
     details: ham.guide works without internet access - it is saved on your device and updated once new content is published.
 You can even install this webpage as an app if you're on a mobile browser!
-footer: MIT Licensed | Copyright © 2018 Domantas Petrauskas
+footer: MIT Licensed | Copyright © 2018 Domantas Vasiliauskas LY1JA
 ---